Alioli ROV Boards

 Posted by Juanmi Taboada

-In my last post “Get your hardware for Arduino Underwater ROV” I described most of the hardware I am using to build Alioli ROV and how I plan to use it.
+In my last post, “Get your hardware for Arduino Underwater ROV”, I described most of the hardware I use to build Alioli ROV and how I plan to use it.
 In this post, I will show how the hardware interconnects with each other and the boards I have built.

-During the process of building Alioli ROV y when through several changes, most of them because I learned from the experience and improved the process of soldering and implementing boards.
-In the latest integrations, I started building my own boards because it made it easier to keep the table clean and made it more comfortable since I don’t have so many cables on my table.
+During the process of building Alioli ROV, I went through several changes, most of them because I learned from the experience and improved the process of soldering and implementing boards.
+For example, I started building my boards in the latest integrations because it made it easier to keep the table clean and more comfortable since I didn’t have so many cables on my table.

 The mainboard for the Alioli ROV is an Arduino Mega 2560 R3: